 Luxury, relaxation and adventure in the Three Valleys

 Staying in your own lodge?
-Unwind and relax in your chalet swimming pool, or enjoy some homemade cakes, bread and jam, tea, coffee and vin chaud (or something a little stronger) in front of a roaring log fire.
+Unwind and relax in the chalet swimming pool or jacuzzi, or enjoy some homemade cakes, bread and jam, tea, coffee and vin chaud (or something a little stronger) in front of a roaring log fire.

 Alternatively, head outside where you’ll be greeted by a host of lively après-ski bars, alongside a range of other activities both skiers and non-skiers alike can enjoy.
 Venture closer towards Meribel’s centre and you’ll find everything from an international cinema to boutique shops to nightclubs.

 Scenic flights over the Tarentaise region

 Start planning your stay

 More than just a chalet holiday, we offer an experience like no other

 Meribel Ski Chalets

 Make your holiday an unforgettable one by staying in one of the many Meribel chalets on offer for you to choose from.